dillondanielson/m2m-api/README.md

 Note, the default *mqtt.properties* files are configured to use the freely available mosquito broker located at *test.mosquito.org*.
 Unlike the PeopleNet M2M broker, the mosquito broker does not require any security credentials.

 ##### ClientId
 There is a chance for clientId conflicts using the default mqtt.properties.
-If you notice the clients being disconnected frequently it could be that you're conflicting with someone else using the same default clientId.
+If you notice the clients being disconnected frequently, it could be that you're conflicting with someone else using the same default clientId.
 In this case, feel free to update the clientId in each mqtt.properties file to be unique for your personal tests.